shubhamvermaa/Get-Friends-Status/README.md

 Step 6) Now, click on the Get friend's status extention logo on the menu bar, you can pin the extension for the ease of access.<br />
 ![image](https://github.com/shubhamvermaa/Get-Friends-Status/assets/97392398/4d1cc88a-63dd-42f0-8be2-f12f40be147e)<br />
 Step 7) Fill the HandleName whose submission status you want to monitor and press submit.<br />
+Step 8) Refresh the page, the Status should be visible now.<br />
 Now, when you solve a problem, you will be treated with the information i.e the other user have solve that problem or not.<br />

 <br />